-We anticipate that our net proceeds to us, after deducting underwriting discounts and commissions and estimated expenses payable by us, from the assumed sale of 3,000,000 shares of our common stock offered hereby, at an assumed public offering price of \$25.92 per share, the closing price on the Nasdaq Global Market on December 11, 2012, will be approximately \$73,372,000 million, or approximately \$84,452,800 million if the underwriters exercise in full their over-allotment option to purchase an assumed 450,000 additional shares of common stock.
+We anticipate that the net proceeds to us, after deducting underwriting discounts and commissions and estimated expenses payable by us, from the assumed sale of 2,650,000 shares of our common stock offered hereby, at a public offering price of \$38.00 per share, will be approximately \$94.5 million, or approximately \$108.7 million if the underwriters exercise in full their option to purchase 397,500 additional shares of common stock.

-We intend to use the net proceeds from this offering for general corporate purposes, including the continued development of eteplirsen and other product candidates.
+We intend to use the net proceeds from this offering for business development, manufacturing, the continued development of eteplirsen and other product candidates and other general corporate purposes.
 The amounts and timing of our actual expenditures for each purpose may vary significantly depending upon numerous factors, including the status of our product development and clinical trial efforts, regulatory approvals, competition, our ability to obtain government funding or other non-dilutive financing for the development of certain of our product candidates and our evaluation of opportunities to further the development efforts for our lead product candidate, eteplirsen.
 We reserve the right to change the use of proceeds as a result of certain contingencies such as competitive developments, opportunities to acquire technologies or products and other factors.
 Pending application of the proceeds of sale of the securities, we intend to invest the net proceeds of the sale in short-term, investment-grade, interest-bearing instruments.